merajsiddiqui/ibm-watson/README.md

 ## IBM Watson PHP SDK

-[IBM Watson](https://github.com/merajsiddiqui/ibm-watson/edit/master/README.md) is PHP SDK of using IBM watson services provided by IBM.
+[IBM Watson](https://github.com/merajsiddiqui/ibm-watson) is PHP SDK of using IBM watson services provided by IBM.
 This sdk is unofficial.
 I personally wish to develop this and i will maintain is as long as possible.

-You are free to fork this, use it, and create and issue, I also request you to  fork , contribute and create a pull request [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You are free to fork this, use it, and create and issue, I also request you to  fork , contribute and create a pull request.

 ### Installation